Tarantula hawks are excellent pollinators, especially for milkweed.

 - The lifespan of a tarantula hawk is not long.
 The males only live a few weeks, while the lifespan of a female is only about four or five months.

-Tarantula hawks belong to two genera, Pepsis and Hemipepsis.
+Tarantula hawks belong to two genera, Pepsis and Hemipepsis and is actually a type of spider wasp in the family Pompilidae.
 Pepsis is the Greek word for “digestion,” and is also the root word for Pepsi Cola.
 Hemipepsis would mean “half-digestion.”
-Maybe this refers to the gruesome way the larva digests the provisioned tarantula over time?
+Maybe this refers to the gruesome way the larva digests the provisioned tarantula over time.
 There are possibly 175 species of Hemipepsis and 312 species of Pepsis.
 Besides the ones mentioned above, they include:

 - Pepsis nitida